ryanvolz/gnuradio-feedstock-orig/README.md

 conda config --add channels ryanvolz
 ```

-Once the `ryanvolz` channel has been enabled, `gnuradio` can be installed with:
+Once the `ryanvolz` channel has been enabled, `gnuradio, gnuradio-core, gnuradio-grc, gnuradio-qtgui, gnuradio-uhd, gnuradio-zeromq` can be installed with:

 ```
-conda install gnuradio
+conda install gnuradio gnuradio-core gnuradio-grc gnuradio-qtgui gnuradio-uhd gnuradio-zeromq
 ```

 It is possible to list all of the versions of `gnuradio` available on your platform with: